RiccardoDestratis/biblerush/docs/epics.md

 - Login: Email, password fields
 - "Sign in with Google" button (OAuth)
 - Links to switch between login/signup
+- **Note for players:** Optional signup message: "Create an account to track your game history and stats (optional - you can play without an account)"

 **When** I sign up with email/password:
 **Then** Server Action creates account via Supabase Auth: